WHAT'S IN A LOG

 Heartwood is defined as ''the inner layers of the wood, which, in the growing tree, have ceased to contain living cells, and in which the reserve materials (e.g., starch) have been removed or converted into heartwood substance" (IAWA 1964, p.
 32).
 In some species, heartwood may be distinguished from sapwood by a darker colour, lower permeability, and increased decay resistance.

 OILING, TINTING & PAINTING,

 There are many options for protecting your timber, however we recommend oiling the timber, regardless of its application.
 Why?

-When the timber is sawn and put into exposed conditions, if the timber dries too quickly it may check/crack.
+When the timber is sawn and put into exposed conditions and if the timber dries too quickly, it may check/crack.
 While this occurs in the natural drying process, we want to prevent it opening up too much.

 Oiling the timber is like conditioning or moisturising your face in the morning.
 It keeps the timber from drying too quickly and helps bring out the grain in the timber.
 It also protects and repels water.

-Painting our timber is perfectly ok, but beware of dark colours.
+Painting our timber is perfectly ok, but be aware of dark colours.
 Ensure that dark colours don't absorb too much heat from sunlight as this can cause the timber to dry rapidly.